jilan111/ci-cd-gatekeeper-pipeline/README.md

 **Q: How do I download the error logs?**
 - A: After a failed `train` job, go to the workflow run → Artifacts section → Download `training-error-logs.zip`

+## Testing Gatekeeper Logic

+This shows resource governance in action.